contextfreeinfo/rio/README.md

 - 2017110?
 Switched to state machine.
 Slightly faster.
 - 20171111 Parsing.
 Wasted assigns.
 About 1.3 seconds.
 - 20171111 Wasted spaceds.
 About 1.5 seconds.
 Real effect?
+- 20171116 Growing steadily with each layer.
+Maybe 2.2 seconds.
+Sad.

 My concern is that temporary vecs for context of holding parsed kids is wasting time by allocating and freeing ram.